Metal Dog Bed: When to Add a Mat for Real Comfort

 What if the dog likes the frame but chews every soft topper?

-A tighter chew resistant sleep surface or a more protected orthopedic setup usually makes more sense than replacing loose toppers again and again.
+A tighter chew-resistant sleep surface or a more protected orthopedic setup usually makes more sense than replacing loose toppers again and again.

 Note: This FAQ is about bed choice and setup checks, not about diagnosing pain, anxiety, or ongoing sleep disruption.